Shipping class: cuttings

 by

-Great early fig variety, with a very refreshing taste.
+Iranian Candy (aka Raasti) is great early honey fig variety, with a very refreshing taste.
 This was picked in the 2023 season as the favorite by my wife and kids.

 Ischia Black UCD